qilingframework/qiling/afl/README.md

 ## Testemonials

-"same effects of qemu-user with less speed" - Andrea Fioraldi
+"same effects of qemu-user with less speed" - [Andrea Fioraldi](https://twitter.com/andreafioraldi)

 ## Conclusion

-Enjoy Fuzzing in Qiling :)
+Enjoy Fuzzing in Qiling.

-Feel free to reach out to me at any time :)
+Feel free to reach out [to me](https://twitter.com/domenuk) at any time :)